 Budget cuts are hard enough the first time – don’t stretch them over several rounds.
 You have to prepare a personal cost optimization plan for your company.
 Especially when it comes to staff changes, several rounds of reductions can create an unproductive and destructive cycle of uncertainty that harms financial performance.
 Data analytics and technology will enable you to take new cost reduction measures.
 For example, they allow companies to set data-based targets, use the demand and cost levels observed during COVID-19 as a benchmark, and permanently set new demand and load levels through automation and digitization.

+What is the 2021 cost optimization plan?
 There is no doubt that the coming months will remain challenging.
 Nevertheless, as we saw when COVID-19 hit in March, companies can operate at an extraordinary pace to meet the enormous challenges.
 From now on, it will become apparent to many senior executives, especially CEOs and CFOs, that more radical changes will be needed to achieve more radical savings targets for unforeseen situations like the one in 2020.